-5) In the next dialog (Figure 6), click Browse and navigate to the spreadsheet that contains the address information.
-Select the spreadsheet and click Open to return to this dialog.
-At this time you may wish to test that the connection has been correctly established by clicking on the Test Connection button.
+5) In the next dialog box, click Browse and navigate to the spreadsheet that contains the address information.
+Select the spreadsheet and click Open to return to this dialog box.
+At this time you may wish to test that the connection has been correctly established by clicking on the Test Connection button (not shown in illustration).